-Figure 1: From alarm block to display in faceplate and in alarm lists
+Figure 1: From alarm block to visualization at alarm lists

 THEORY

 ALARM SYSTEMS

 Through the consistent use of modern process control engineering, process plants are highly automated and optimized regarding safety.
 For this reason, the operator of such a plant monitors a largely automated process that requires operations only if, because of a fault of the process or of the plant, manual intervention is necessary.
 The objective of such manual intervention is always to take the process back to the normal state (refer also to the chapter 'Functional Safety') before the automatic protection equipment is activated.